New this week (5/14/2026):

 - The William C. Whitney Wilderness and Round Lake Wilderness webpage provides information about the unit, and its recreational opportunities and a map of the unit.

-- Lake Lila Road is open.
+- Lake Lila Road is closed for the winter.

 - There are two washouts on the Stony Pond Trail.
 The washouts are located about 0.75 miles and 1.0 miles from the trailhead.